maz-1/breeze-icon-theme/README.md

-Breeze (icon theme)
+Breeze (Plasma 5 icon theme) - Upstream repository
 ==============

-Current upstream repository for the Plasma 5 icon theme.

-Breeze is part of the new Artwork for Plasma 5 (the icon theme is a work in progress and it's fairly incomplete).
+Breeze is the new artwork for Plasma 5.
+This repository contains the icon theme also called Breeze.

 ![Breeze preview](https://lh4.googleusercontent.com/-ZSD_tlLnPRU/VFrAy1vxkDI/AAAAAAAAB3s/mHMBhJJtLaE/w965-h543-no/icons.png "Breeze is the next icon theme for KDE")

-Icons are licensed under the LGPLv3
+Icons are licensed under the [LGPLv3](http://opensource.org/licenses/lgpl-3.0.html)

-Give your feedback!
+* Check **LICENSE** file inside the package for more information.

+Notes
 -------------

 * You are free to clone this public repository and you are welcome to contribute back to it: